-At Mrs. Myer’s Reading Room, we offer a great program for developing readers in Chicago and across the US.
+At Mrs. Myers' Reading Room, we offer a great program for developing readers in Wisconsin and across the US.
 Click here to sign up for a free trial.
-It is harder to get some children to develop this habit than others, especially if that child in question is differently-abled.
+It is harder to get some children to develop this habit than others, especially if that child in question is differently abled.

 Below are some of the most common disabilities that prevent a child from learning:

 Perhaps the most well-known disorder from this list affects a child's ability to read or comprehend text.
 This specifically affects a person’s ability to distinguish between speech sounds and phonologically breaking down different words.

 This disorder relates to mathematics and processing numbers.
 This means a person affected by Dyscalculia may be unable to or find difficulty doing fundamental mathematical problems like simple multiplication, which we use and take for granted in our day-to-day life.
 It can even affect the person to the extent of being unable to understand the concept of time.

 Dysgraphia is perhaps the least known disability from this list.
 Usually, we focus on reading and comprehension disabilities.
 Dysgraphia refers to the ability to write or, rather, the lack of it.
 This means it impedes a person from writing.
 This can be caused by the person being unable to hold a pencil correctly or tiring out too quickly from writing.

 As mentioned previously, this is not an exhaustive list.
 We can consider disabilities like Attention-Deficit/Hyperactivity Disorder, Down Syndrome, visual impairment, or hearing impediment as learning disabilities, but they do not directly contribute to the inability to learn but are rather consequences of these diseases.